moschiel/renode-lis2dw12-tutorial/README.md

-The `FieldMode.Read` argument expresses the access rule from the datasheet: writes to this register are ignored by the model. `RegisterId` keeps the datasheet addresses in one typed register map instead of scattering numeric addresses through the implementation.
+The `FieldMode.Read` argument expresses the access rule from the datasheet: writes to this register are ignored by the model. `RegisterId` keeps the datasheet addresses in one typed register map.

 ### 2.3 Validate the model